Traubert/FiNer-rules/finer-readme.md

 ### Command line use

-`finnish-nertag` is used on the command line as follows:
+`finnish-nertag` can be used on the command line as follows:

     $ finnish-nertag <<< "Helsingin yliopisto"
     Helsingin      <EnamexOrgEdu>